 - Family therapy program

 Addiction touches more than the person using.
 It also impacts her family members.
 Our facility provides a strong family therapy component, which allows you and your loved ones to heal together.
-All of you can get the education and support you need as you move forward in your recovery.
+You can get the education and support you need as you progress in your recovery.